jbluemink/SitecoreCommander/README.md

 # SitecoreCommander
 SitecoreCommander is a tool designed for managing Sitecore instances, typically utilized by developers and administrators working with the Sitecore Content Management System (CMS).
-It helps in performing various administrative tasks by Using the API's
+It helps in performing various administrative tasks by Using the API's.
+See [Using the Sitecore APIs with Sitecore Commander](https://www.stockpick.nl/sitecore/using-the-sitecore-apis-with-sitecore-commander/)

 For Sitecore XM Cloud and Sitecore 10.3+